Political Correctness is the deliberate destruction of Communal wisdom.

 Political Correctness (PC) is the communal tyranny that erupted in the 1980s.
 It was a spontaneous declaration that particular ideas, expressions and behaviour, which were then legal, should be forbidden by law, and people who transgressed should be punished. (see Newspeak) It started with a few voices but grew in popularity until it became unwritten and written law within the community.
 With those who were publicly declared as being not politically correct becoming the object of persecution by the mob, if not prosecution by the state.

-The Odious Nature Of Political Correctness
+The Odious Nature of Political Correctness

 To attempt to point out the odious nature of Political Correctness is to restate the crucial importance of plain speaking, freedom of choice and freedom of speech; these are the community's safe-guards against the imposition of tyranny, indeed their absence is tyranny (see "On Liberty", Chapter II, by J.S.
 Mill).
 Which is why any such restrictions on expression such as those invoked by the laws of libel, slander and public decency, are grave matters to be decided by common law methodology; not by the dictates of the mob.

-Clear Inspiration For Political Correctness
+Clear Inspiration for Political Correctness

-The declared rational of this tyranny is to prevent people being offended; to compel everyone to avoid using words or behaviour that may upset homosexuals, women, non-whites, the crippled, the stupid, the fat or the ugly.
+The declared rationale of this tyranny is to prevent people being offended; to compel everyone to avoid using words or behaviour that may upset homosexuals, women, non-whites, the crippled, the stupid, the fat or the ugly.
 This reveals not only its absurdity but its inspiration.
 The set of values that are detested are those held by the previous generation (those who fought the Second World War), which is why the terms niggers, coons, dagos, wogs, poofs, spastics and sheilas, have become heresy, for, in an act of infantile rebellion, their subject have become revered by the new generation.
 Political Correctness is merely the resentment of spoilt children directed against their parent's values.

-The Origins Of Political Correctness
+The Origins of Political Correctness